-DATE WARD IDP & BUDGET RELATED COMMENTS UNFINISHED PROJECTS GENERAL SERVICE

-NUMBER DELIVERY COMPLAINTS

-Tshuze to Luphilisweni Access

-Road was done but is not

-accessible during rainy days, the

-pot holes must be fixed before

-the handover is done by the

-Honorable Mayor

-At Femini area a virgin road must

-be constructed with two bridges.

-Area of Femini be provided with

-water and sanitation.

-Mphetshwa to Bonda was done

-exceptionally well by the

-contractor.

-Mdozingana Access Road must

-be maintained using Bolorhweni

-quarry.

-Consideration of infills at

-Mdozingana Village.

-02/05/2024 03 Nombane, Makhabaludaka and Toilet pits were dug and

-Mbiba Access Roads were were left unclosed as the

-bladed but no tipping, thus project stopped thus

-creating a lot of problems when becoming dangerous to

-raining. stock and kids.

-Qhabangeni Access virgin road

-to be constructed.

-Community hall is leaking no

-toiles no gate, it must be

-maintained.

-Provision of water to all villages

-03/05/2024 14 A virgin access road from Mnyani Luphondweni Access

-to Mzamba must be constructed.
-Road was constructed but

-A virgin road from Mpetsheni not finished.

-Store to Ezibukweni must be

-constructed.

-Access road from Mfundeni to

-Zithebezenyama must be

-constructed.
+DATE WARD IDP & BUDGET RELATED COMMENTS UNFINISHED PROJECTS GENERAL SERVICE NUMBER DELIVERY COMPLAINTS Tshuze to Luphilisweni Access Road was done but is not accessible during rainy days, the pot holes must be fixed before the handover is done by the Honorable Mayor At Femini area a virgin road must be constructed with two bridges.
+Area of Femini be provided with water and sanitation.
+Mphetshwa to Bonda was done exceptionally well by the contractor.
+Mdozingana Access Road must be maintained using Bolorhweni quarry.
+Consideration of infills at Mdozingana Village.
+02/05/2024 03 Nombane, Makhabaludaka and Mbiba Access Roads were bladed but no tipping, thus creating a lot of problems when raining.
+Qhabangeni Access virgin road to be constructed.
+Community hall is leaking no toiles no gate, it must be maintained.
+Provision of water to all villages Toilet pits were dug and were left unclosed as the project stopped thus becoming dangerous to stock and kids.
+03/05/2024 14 A virgin access road from Mnyani to Mzamba must be constructed.
+A virgin road from Mpetsheni Store to Ezibukweni must be constructed.
+Access road from Mfundeni to Zithebezenyama must be constructed.
+Luphondweni Access Road was constructed but not finished.